How bioclimatic Pergolas are transforming hotel terraces across Europe

 Restaurant and bar terraces attached to hotels present one of the clearest use cases for bioclimatic pergola investment.
 Guests want the outdoor experience; operators need protection from the elements.
 A well-designed bioclimatic structure with lateral ZIP blinds or sliding glass walls creates a space that retains the feel of al fresco dining while remaining sheltered enough to operate through rain, wind, and the cooler temperatures of spring and autumn.

-The Solisysteme Pergola Solibio — aluminium structure with motorised orientable louvres rotating up to 160°, compatible with the full range of side closure options including ZIP blinds, sliding glass walls, and fixed aluminium panels — is frequently specified for exactly this type of project.
-Combined with integrated LED lighting embedded in the profiles, infrared heating elements, and Somfy RTS automation, it enables hospitality operators to create a distinct atmospheric sequence from morning breakfast service through to late-evening dining — without any visible technical infrastructure.
+The Solisysteme Pergola Solibio aluminium structure with motorised orientable louvres rotating up to 145°, one of the best opening angles on the market for bioclimatic performance, compatible with the full range of side closure options including ZIP blinds, sliding glass walls, and fixed aluminium panels is frequently specified for exactly this type of project.
+Combined with integrated LED lighting embedded in the profiles, infrared heating elements, and Somfy RTS automation, it enables hospitality operators to create a distinct atmospheric sequence from morning breakfast service through to late-evening dining without any visible technical infrastructure.

 Choosing the right specification and partner